 Because we were having good fun friends over I turned to my good fun bloggy friend Jane and a recipe that I saw on her blog recently:

 Except I didn’t use brie because we served melty brie to these same people last time they came over.

 And I didn’t turn them into pops because I forgot to buy skewers.

 So they’re more like Non-Brie Non-Pops.
+Mozzarella puff pastry.
 Whatever.
-They were crazy good and crazy easy.

 - 5 tsps of chopped sun-dried tomatoes